 Her career with the São Paulo Municipal Housing Bureau (SEHAB) included significant contributions to the Favela Upgrade Programme (2009-2012), coordinating urban upgrade initiatives for São Francisco, Paraisópolis and Cabuçu de Cima.
 This led to the setup of Fabulous Urban in 2014, an urban design and research office headquartered in Zürich, Switzerland, with a branch in Lagos, Nigeria, focused on underdeveloped regions.
 Lecturing in Urban Design at Stuttgart State Academy of Art and Design since 2017, she was twice (2008-2010 and 2013-2017) a research lecturer at the Urban Design Institute, Federal Technology Institute (ETH) in Zürich, Switzerland.
 In 2009, she was Assistant Curator for the IV Architecture Biennial in Rotterdam, having worked at Herzog & de Meuron, a Swiss architecture firm in Basle.
 Fabulous Urban was involved with the Regeneration Plan for the Makoko district of Lagos, Nigeria, where a third of its population lived in stilt-houses.
 In 2014, this project was selected for the Fuller Challenge run by the Buckminster Fuller Institute.
 From 2014 to 2017, she implemented the Makoko Neighbourhood Hotspot pilot project: a multi-purpose community centre with a biogas plant connected to community bathrooms and producing cooking gas.
 Commissioned by Böll Stiftung Nigeria, she coordinated and published the first edition (2016) of a research paper entitled Urban Planning Processes in Lagos – Policies, Laws, Planning Instruments, Strategies and Actors for Urban Projects, Urban Development and Urban Services in Africa’s Largest City.
 Produced in cooperation with local Urban Planning students and researchers at Lagos University, its second edition was published in 2018/2019.

 With a degree from the Architecture and Urban Planning School at São Paulo University (USP), where she also completed her Master´s Degree, Fernanda Barbara is a founding partner of the Una Arquitetos architecture firm and a lecturer at the local College.
 In 2015, she was a guest lecturer at the graduate course on urban mutations (Des Mutations Urbaines) at the Special Architecture School in Paris.
 In 2017 she earned a Specialisation Diploma in design investigation from the Architecture, Design and Urban Planning School at the University of the Republic in Montevideo, Uruguay.
 She has attended international seminars and given lectures in Chicago, Paris, Porto, Lisbon, Querétaro, Santiago, Montevideo and La Plata.
 A member of the representation team for Brazilian entries in the International Biennial in Venice (2006); that same year she also sat on the jury for the international contest run by the Architecture Triennial in Lisbon – Debut Award; and in 2016 she was a member of the curator team at the Ibero-American Biennial in 2019.
 She also received several prizes for constructed works and projects, with some designs published in Brazilian and international magazines; she also displayed on four occasions at the Venice Architecture Biennial.
 In 2018, Una Arquitetos was a finalist with four designs in the MCHAP Award in Chicago, USA.
 In 2003, she joined the team headed up by architect Paulo Mendes da Rocha, working on the design for the São Paulo bid to host the 2012 Olympic Games.
-At the moment, she is also a partner in the UNA Barbara e Valentin architecture firm, which specialises in designing mixed-use buildings, including exhibitions and homes, among others.

 Today one of Spain's most important architects, Fuensanta Nieto has an enviable track record of projects, jury membership, lectures, conferences and symposia at many institutions all over the world.
 A Professor of Design at the School of Architecture, European University of Madrid, she is also the founder (1985) of the Nieto Sobejano Arquitectos firm, in partnership with Enrique Sobejano and with offices in Madrid and Berlin.
 A graduate of the Technical School of Architecture in Madrid (ETSAM), she holds an MSc in Building Design from the Graduate School of Architecture and Planning (GSAPP) at Columbia University in New York (USA).
 From 1986 to 1991, she was a co-director of the Arquitectura journal published by the Colegio Oficial de Arquitectos in Madrid.
 Milestones in her career include major works for which she submitted winning bids in public tenders.
 Her first important project was the expansion of the Dean’s Office at Vigo University in 1995.
 She also designed projects such as the SE-30 housing complexes in Seville (1996-2002), which received the European VII Biennial A E 2003 Prize; and the Mérida Convention Centre (1999-2004).
 She also designed the Saragossa Convention Centre for the International Expo 2008.
 In Las Palmas, she designed the Museo del Mar in Castillo de la Luz, awarded a Special Mention from the jury for the 2015 Spanish Architecture Prize awarded by the Main Board of the Colégios de Arquitetos in Spain.
 Her main works include three museums: Moritzburg (Halle, Germany), and Madinat al-Zahra (Córdoba) and San Telmo (San Sebastián), both in Spain; the annex to the Joanneum Museum in Graz (Austria) and the Centre for Contemporary Art in Córdoba (Spain).
 The Nieto Sobejano architecture firm is currently working on projects in Germany, Spain, Austria, Estonia, Morocco, China, France and the UK.
 Its work has also been displayed at the Venice Biennale in 2000, 2002, 2006 and 2012; the Museum of Modern Art in New York (MoMA, 2006); Kunsthaus Graz, Austria (2008); and the MAST Foundation in Bologna, Italy (2014).
 It also has received several international awards, including the National Prize for the Conservation and Restoration of Cultural Heritage (2007) and the Nike Prize (2010), both from the Association of German Architects (BDA); the Aga Khan Prize for Architecture (2010); the Piranesi Prix de Rome (2011); the European Museum Year Award (2012); the Hannes Meyer Prize (2012); and an AIA Honorary Fellowship (2015).